 (Do visit Corey Mohler’s Existential Comics if you wish to see the poem depicted as beautifully as its words are.)

-Some days you may feel that life is perfect but it’s not a long lasting feeling.
+Some days you may feel that life is perfect but it’s not a long-lasting feeling.
 Almost everyone I know longs for a somewhat different life.
 Something different ought to happen, we feel.
 This fond longing quickly turns into a kind of melancholy.
-Consequently, feeling that our present life is inadequate and incomplete, we increasingly harbor regrets and grudges and go on to make dumb choices hoping it would erase the sadness within.
+Consequently, feeling that our present life is inadequate and incomplete, we increasingly harbor regrets and grudges and go on to make dumb choices hoping it will erase the sadness within.
 All of this springs from just one perspective, one emotion: discontentment.

 Arjuna once asked Krishna, “Who is a true yogi, Lord?”